 Ron del Barrilito Rum

-For almost 140 years, not much has changed about Ron del Barrilito, it is Puerto Rico’s oldest rum still in production.
+For almost 140 years, not much has changed about Ron del Barrilito: It is Puerto Rico’s oldest rum still in production.
 Four generations of the Fernández family have continued to make Ron del Barrilito the same way they did in 1880.
 From bottle labels or the estate itself, the original character of the brand remains.
-According to Bacardi: “Our history is rich; the world around us has changed so much but when you step into the hacienda it feels like being transported back in time.”
+“Our history is rich; the world around us has changed so much but when you step into the hacienda it feels like being transported back in time,” says Bacardi.

 Rick Martinez began making sangria in his kitchen for friends and family.
 When they started asking for bottles to take to parties and give as gifts, he realized there was a gap in the market.
 Bottled sangria didn’t taste as good as homemade, so he spent the next three years figuring out how to make high-quality bottled sangria with real fruit juice and quality wine.

-Martinez, president and founder of Señor Sangria, says his entrepreneurial spirit is inspired by his parents who left Cuba and immigrated to the United States, “When I think about them arriving in a new country with nothing and not speaking the language yet finding a way to build a life for our family, that fuels me.”
+Martinez, now the president and founder of Señor Sangria, says his entrepreneurial spirit is inspired by his parents who left Cuba and immigrated to the United States, “When I think about them arriving in a new country with nothing and not speaking the language, yet finding a way to build a life for our family, that fuels me,” he says.

-Iván Saldaña, creator and biologist of Montelobos Mezcal, built the brand with a commitment to sustainability after spending most of his life studying plants.
-“Dedication to sourcing agave and other raw materials, and conserving an ecological balance by avoiding the depletion of natural resources, are the main ways in which the brand works to minimize impact and maximize progress for the local community,” Saldaña says.
+Iván Saldaña, the creator and biologist of Montelobos Mezcal, built the brand with a commitment to sustainability after spending most of his life studying plants.
+“Dedication to sourcing agave and other raw materials, and conserving an ecological balance by avoiding the depletion of natural resources, are the main ways in which the brand works to minimize impact and maximize progress for the local community,” says Saldaña.

 Casa Dragones Tequila

 Each bottle of Casa Dragones is hand-signed and numbered, marking the brand’s commitment to making small-batch, high-quality sipping tequila.
-González Nieves, co-founder and CEO of Casa Dragones, is the first female to hold the Maestra Tequilera and has been named to Forbes Mexico’s Top 50 business women list.
+González Nieves, co-founder and CEO of Casa Dragones, is the first woman to be certified as a Maestra Tequilera and has been named to Forbes Mexico’s Top 50 Women in Business list.

 Don Q Rum

 Founded in 1934 by the Serrallés family in Ponce, Puerto Rico, the rum was named after Don Quixote, the family’s favorite novel.
-Since then, the passion for rum making has been passed through six generations of the Serrallés family.
+Since then, the passion for crafting rum has been passed through six generations of the Serrallés family.
 Don Q produces a wide range of flavored and aged rums.

 Banhez Cooperative is owned by 36 families of farmers and mezcaleros in the central valley of Oaxaca, Mexico.
 Francisco Javier Perez Cruz founded Banhez to challenge the inconsistent work, low wages, and an uncertain future that had been associated with the mezcal industry, in an effort to improve the lives of mezcaleros and their families.